ResearchDataServices/RAiD-API/README.md

 Note that this repo is now deprecated.
 The production RAiD app still uses this code, but it is being replaced by: https://github.com/au-research/raido-v2

-Please create a disucussion on that repo, or email contact@raid.org if you have any questions.
+Please create a discussion on that repo, or email contact@raid.org if you have any questions.

 # RAiD API